-Chapter 11 of the book, The Voyage of The Aegre, is all about the TransAtlantic passage.
+Chapter 11 of the book, The Voyage of The Aegre, is about the Trans-Atlantic passage.

-Being a little early in the season, the Trade Wind was fickle, and over the passage we had a mixture of strong following winds and head winds, and complete calm.
-For the full story of how the squaresail performed, later being becalmed in the path of supertankers, and how we fared on this longest passage so far, see the book.
-But here are a few extra photos we couldn’t include.
+Being a little early in the season, the Trade Wind was fickle.
+Over the passage we had a mixture of strong following winds, head winds, and complete calm.
+For the full story of how the square sail performed, later being becalmed in the path of supertankers, and how we fared on this longest passage so far, see the book.
+But here are a few extra photos we couldn’t include in Chapter 11.
+(Click to enlarge).

 There’s an interesting summary of the story on the website of Studio Faggioni Yacht Design who were involved in the restoration of the vessel.

-I learnt about it all when I came across the partially restored schooner and the story in Milan’s Science and Technolgy Museum (Museo Nazionale Scienza e Technologia Leonardon Da Vinci) in 2018.
-However searchng online (in 2024) it doesn’t seem to be there anymore.
+The partially restored schooner and the story is in in Milan’s Science and Technolgy Museum (Museo Nazionale Scienza e Technologia Leonardon Da Vinci), where I came across it in 2018.
+However searching online (in 2024) it doesn’t seem to be there anymore.
 Back in 2018 I took a few photos of the vessel and the display:

-Online the story of thge voyage and the restoration seems best told in the links below.
+Online the story of the voyage of the Il Leone di Caprera and her restoration seems best told in the links below.

 - The story of Il Leone di Caprera